-Service line reporting was introduced and identified that the CAMHS income was £3.5 million adrift to its budget.
-The CAMHS department was given 1 month by the Trust board to prove that the service was financially viable.
+Service line reporting was introduced and identified that the CAMHS income at the Royal Manchester Children's Hospital was £3.5 million adrift to its budget.
+The CAMHS department was given one month by the Trust Board to prove that the service was financially viable.

-The review took a month and was jointly facilitated by the NHS Benchmarking Network and the Senior Management Team in CAMHS with a final recommendations paper being presented to the Trust Board.
+The review was jointly facilitated by the NHS Benchmarking Network and the Senior Management Team in CAMHS with final recommendations presented to the Trust Board.

-An independent review by the NHS Benchmarking Network enabled the service, over the next 2 years to increase income by £3.4 million with no additional expenditure.
-The NHS Benchmarking Network CAMHS benchmarking project provides a ‘sense check’ of what good CAMHS offer and any niches in the market for us to exploit/develop.
+An independent review by the NHS Benchmarking Network enabled the service to increase income by £3.4 million with no additional expenditure over the following two years.
+The NHS Benchmarking Network CAMHS project provides a ‘sense check’ of what good looks like in CAMHS and any areas in the market for the Trust to exploit and develop.